-Trump urges boycott of Goodyear Tire and Rubber Company over 'ban' on MAGA hats
+Trump urges boycott of Goodyear tyres over 'ban' on MAGA hats

 Goodyear has a more than 120-year history in Ohio, a battleground state in the presidential election.
 Most of its competition is headquartered outside the United States.

-Sen. Sherrod Brown, D-Ohio, tweeted that "It's absolutely despicable that the President would call for a boycott of an American company, based in Akron, that employs thousands of U.S. workers."
+Senator Sherrod Brown, D-Ohio, tweeted that "It's absolutely despicable that the President would call for a boycott of an American company, based in Akron, that employs thousands of US workers."

-Presidents have at times used the bully pulpit to go after companies, but Trump has taken that opportunity to an elevated level, often with little or no pushback from GOP lawmakers. - AP
+Presidents have at times used the bully pulpit to go after companies, but Trump has taken that opportunity to an elevated level, often with little or no pushback from GOP lawmakers.